 At the Boonshoft School of Medicine, students are self-directed learners in our dynamic, innovative curriculum, focusing on evidence-based, whole-patient care.
 Our nationally renowned faculty are dedicated to creating lifelong learners by engaging various educational techniques such as Team-Based Learning™ (TBL), peer instruction and the WrightQ — modified problem-based learning sessions that integrate biomedical and clinical science.
 Professionalism, ethics, population medicine and humanism are interwoven throughout the four years.
-Our elective Healer’s Art course is taken by nearly 85 percent of our first-year students, and many students in the clinical years elect to take Finding Meaning in Medicine.
+Our elective Healer’s Art course is taken by nearly 85 percent of our first-year students, and many students in the clinical years are involved in Finding Meaning in Medicine groups.

 For the first two years, most learning activities occur at the Ramesh K. Gandhi Medical Education Center, also known as White Hall.
 This is a state-of-the-art space specifically designed for medical student education.
 Located here are classrooms, laboratories, small group rooms, study areas, a lounge, mailboxes and offices for faculty and administrators who are devoted to medical student education.